jyleong/GameVesters/README.md

 ## 3.2 Notification System

 - You will recieve notifications about:
-* A user followed you
+* Users following you
-* You have new bonus questions available
+* New available bonus questions

 - To test this feature you can follow the user Eric Liu (as an example, any user would work)
 - Then login as Eric (007.ericliu@gmail.com, Password1) and check the notifications